lamarrr/volta/README.md

 ## What is the problem with `volatile`?
 - The `volatile` keyword is easily misused and often hinders performance and compiler optimizations in the process.
-- It is difficult to tell by just looking at a code whether we are dealing with volatile read and write or not, as the code base grows larger.
+- It is difficult to tell by just looking at a code whether we are dealing with `volatile` reads and writes or not, especially as the code base grows larger.
 - Declaring variables as `volatile` is not the initial intention for `volatile`. intended use (by C standard) is for pointers only, just as in: